The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Introduction

-Our work will clarify the parametric size of the medium modification of the $g\to q\bar{q}$ splitting function.
-In the BDMPS-Z formalism, the properties of the QCD plasma are characterized by a single parameter $\hat{q}$.
-This so-called quenching parameter $\hat{q}$ measures the average squared momentum transferred per unit path-length from the medium to a high-energy parton, and it can be determined for different microscopic model-descriptions of the QCD plasma~\cite{Armesto:2011ht,JET:2013cls}.
-In quantum field theory, the quenching parameter is a non-perturbative quantity defined in terms of the thermal expectation value of a certain null Wilson loop.
-This quantity was calculated first in the gravity duals of strongly coupled non-abelian gauge theories~\cite{Liu:2006ug,Casalderrey-Solana:2006fio,DEramo:2010wup}.
-Following a proposal of Caron-Huot~\cite{Caron-Huot:2008zna}, it can be mapped to a problem in a dimensionally reduced 3D effective theory for QCD that allows for an evaluation of $\hat{q}$ with lattice techniques~\cite{Panero:2013pla,Moore:2021jwe}.
-In the phenomenology of ultra-relativistic nucleus-nucleus collisions, much work has gone into understanding the measured suppression patterns of high-$p_T$ hadron spectra in terms of a QCD factorized formulation of single inclusive hadron spectra supplemented by jet quenching effects~\cite{Chien:2015vja,Bianchi:2017wpt,Andres:2016iys,Noronha-Hostler:2016eow,Casalderrey-Solana:2014bpa,Zigic:2018ovr,Andres:2019eus,Huss:2020whe,JETSCAPE:2021ehl}.
-Phenomenologically preferred values of $\hat{q}$ lie in the range $1 < \hat{q}/T^3 < 4$ ~\cite{JET:2013cls,Andres:2016iys,Andres:2019eus,Huss:2020whe,JETSCAPE:2021ehl}, with temperature $T$ and thus $\hat{q}$ evolving throughout the collision.
-For the present work, it is of relevance that phenomenologically successful models invoke momentum transfers from the medium to the parton that can reach and exceed the charm mass scale
+Our work will clarify the size of the medium modification of the $g\to q\bar{q}$ splitting function.
+In the BDMPS-Z formalism, the properties of the QCD plasma are characterised by a single parameter $\hat{q}$.
+This so-called quenching parameter measures the average squared momentum transferred per unit path-length from the medium to a high-energy parton, and it can be determined for different microscopic model descriptions of the QCD plasma~\cite{Armesto:2011ht,JET:2013cls}.
+In quantum field theory, the quenching parameter is a non-perturbative quantity defined in terms of the thermal expectation value of a null Wilson loop.
+This quantity was calculated first in the gravity duals of strongly coupled non-Abelian gauge theories~\cite{Liu:2006ug,Casalderrey-Solana:2006fio,DEramo:2010wup}.
+Following a proposal of Caron-Huot~\cite{Caron-Huot:2008zna}, it can be mapped to a problem in a dimensionally-reduced 3D effective theory for QCD that allows $\hat{q}$ to be calculated with lattice techniques~\cite{Panero:2013pla,Moore:2021jwe}.
+In the phenomenology of ultra-relativistic nucleus-nucleus collisions, much work has gone into understanding the measured suppression patterns of high-$p_T$ hadron spectra in terms of a QCD factorised formulation of single inclusive hadron spectra supplemented by quenching effects~\cite{Chien:2015vja,Bianchi:2017wpt,Andres:2016iys,Noronha-Hostler:2016eow,Casalderrey-Solana:2014bpa,Zigic:2018ovr,Andres:2019eus,Huss:2020whe,JETSCAPE:2021ehl}.
+While individual phenomenological extractions of $\hat{q}$~\cite{JET:2013cls,Andres:2016iys,Andres:2019eus,Huss:2020whe,JETSCAPE:2021ehl} differ in the preferred value of $\hat{q}/T^3$, for the present work we will use that momentum transfers from the medium to the parton can reach and exceed the charm mass scale \footnote{Following the convention of \cite{Arnold:2008iy}, the quenching parameter for momentum broadening of quarks is proportional to the fundamental Casimir, $\hat{q} = C_F\, \hat{\bar{q}}$. }

-where the partonic trajectory is from initial ($\tau_i$) to final ($\tau_f$) time.
-For the $g\to q\bar{q}$ splitting functions calculated in this manuscript, we show that medium-corrections are
+where the partonic trajectory is from initial time $\tau_i$ to final time $\tau_f$.
+For the $g\to q\bar{q}$ splitting functions calculated in this manuscript, we show that medium corrections are